The CO2 inflator was originally a favourite among mountain bike racers.

-To control the flow of gas you simply unscrew or tighten the cartridge, and it dispenses the CO2 at a decent rate.
+To control the flow of gas, you simply unscrew or tighten the cartridge.
+It dispenses the CO2 at a decent rate.

 Although small, it has one of the longest chucks on test, which can make it a slightly more awkward shape to carry in your pocket or stash on your bike.

 But it’s compact and lightweight, and its simple design means there’s less to go wrong.

-- £5 / $7 / AU$10
+- £5 / $7 / AU$10 as tested

-Because it has to be screwed on, the CNC is a little fiddlier to attach than some other inflators here, especially with cold hands.
+Because it has to be screwed on, the CNC is a little fiddlier to attach than the best CO2 inflators, especially with cold hands.

 Topeak Micro AirBooster

-- £23 / AU$45
+- £23 / AU$45 as tested

-Being a straight, push-on design, it was a little tricky to fit the Micro AirBooster between the spokes of our test wheel with the canister in place.
+Being a straight, push-on design, it was a little tricky to fit the Micro AirBooster between the wheel spokes with the canister in place.